-If possible, the easiest way to track learning is to embed xAPI tracking into the experience itself so you can use data to improve content and monitor engagement.
+If possible, the easiest way to track learning is to embed xAPI tracking into the learning experience so you can use data to improve the content and monitor learner engagement.
 This method is ideal for materials you’ve created and any systems you control.

-Some informal learning experiences may be difficult to track directly, but we may be able to track and make assumptions about another activity that’s related to the experience we want to track.
+Some informal learning experiences—such as conversations between colleagues, online searches, or web-based tutorials—may be difficult to track directly.
+However, we may be able to track and make assumptions about another activity related to the experience we want to follow.

-Learners can report their own learning experiences, which is useful for opportunities that may not be readily available or accessible to most learners.
+Learners can report their own learning experiences, which is helpful for training opportunities that may not be readily available or accessible to most learners.

-For instance, a company provides a bookmarklet that enables people to record websites they find helpful.
+For instance, a company provides an xAPI bookmarklet that lets people to record websites they find helpful.
 And some product providers offer apps that allow learners to record and share real-world experiences via photographs, audio recordings, or video.

-It’s important to consider learner motivation when using this approach, as some may want to maintain a personal history of professional development, while others want to share their experiences with others.
+It’s essential to consider learner motivation when using this approach, as some may want to maintain a personal history of professional development.
+In contrast, others want to share their experiences with others.

-And tools, such as a checklist application, allow observers to easily track real-world learning experience, assess job performance, and even rate learners on certain tasks and competencies.
+And tools, such as an observation checklist application, allow observers to easily track real-world learning experience, assess job performance, and even rate learners on certain tasks and competencies.